josecrdz1999/cosasfeas/README.md

 _[⬆ Back to Top](#table-of-contents)_

 131.  ### Question131
-The timebox for the Sprint Planning event is? (choose the best answer)
+What is the timebox for the Sprint Planning event is? (choose the best answer)

 - [x] 8 hours for a monthly Sprint.
 For shorter Sprints it is usually shorter.
 - [ ] 4 hours.